 In addition to contributions to IRA accounts, you can also make contributions to Roth IRA accounts.
 Although you will pay taxes on the money you contribute to such an account, you will not pay taxes on money that you withdraw from it.
 This means that any interest that the money gains during its time in the Roth IRA account is tax-free.

 Perhaps the best way to get money after you reach senior status or are retired is in the form of interest, dividends or capital gains on investments.
-This income is taxed at a much lower rate, typically 15%, and is not subject to taxes for Social Security or Medicare.
+This income is taxed at a much lower rate, typically 15 percent, and is not subject to taxes for Social Security or Medicare.

-Additionally, if you have expenses related to your investments (like costs related to investment advice) that exceed 2% of your AGI, you may be able to include these in your other itemized deductions.
+Additionally, if you have expenses related to your investments (like costs related to investment advice) that exceed 2 percent of your AGI, you may be able to include these in your other itemized deductions.
 These expenses could include things like: